yeanca/Africanies/README.md

 "Command not found" errors: Install Node.js and Angular CLI

-App not loading: Ensure the server is running (ng serve) and visit http://localhost:

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.